prattbj/cse210-04/README.md

         Program             - initializes the game
-        Director            - directs play, contains gameplay loop (input, update, output) Cast                - holds and manipulates a dictionary containing objects to be drawn to the screen Actor               - generic class for an object that will be drawn to the screen Score               - holds and manipulates the score Player          - the character that responds to user input FallingObject   - an object that falls from the top of the screen Rock        - an object that decrements the score when touched
+        Director            - directs play, contains gameplay loop (input, update, output) Cast                - holds and manipulates a dictionary containing objects to be drawn to the screen Color               - holds color values for use elsewhere Actor               - generic class for an object that will be drawn to the screen Score           - holds and manipulates the score Player          - the character that responds to user input FallingObject   - an object that falls from the top of the screen Rock        - an object that decrements the score when touched